-An optimized method of reconstructing the hit-position and hit-time of photons in scintillator detectors was developed in view of its application for the registration of 511 keV photons in the Positron Emission Tomography.
-The method was validated on experimental data collected with the double-strip J-PET prototype.
+An optimized method of reconstructing the hit-position and hit-time of photons in scintillator detectors was developed in view of its application for the registration of 511 keV photons in the positron emission tomography.
+The method was validated on experimental data collected with the doublestrip J-PET prototype.
 It is based on the comparison of the measured signal with synchronized model signals stored in a library utilizing the Mahalanobis distance as a measure of similarity.
 The reconstructed hit-position of the photons is considered as the position of a library signal most similar to the measured one, and the hit-time is the relative time difference between them.
-The time difference between the reconstructed hit-time (interaction time) of photons in different detectors corresponds to the Time-of-Flight (TOF) which is independent of the trigger time.
-The best obtained Time-of-Flight and spatial resolutions amount to 325 ps (FWHM) and 25 mm (FWHM), respectively.
-This result is comparable to the one obtained from Linear Fitting method requiring higher number of pre-defined thresholds than two.
-In Summary, the cost of the electronics for a J-PET scanner device depends on the number of voltage thresholds levels needed in the reconstruction of the time and spatial resolution.
-In this contribution we have studied two methods and compared them with respect to the obtained resolution.
-We found that the Mahalanobis method needs less levels than the Linear Fitting method in obtaining the same resolution.
-In a next step we will apply the Mahalanobis method for all 192 scintillators which build up the J-PET full frame detector positioned along a cylindrical geometry in 3 layers [4].
-The front and rear view of the J-PET full frame prototype are shown in Fig.17a and Fig.17b, respectively.
+The time difference between the reconstructed hit-time (interaction time) of photons in different detectors corresponds to the TOF which is independent of the trigger time.
+The best obtained TOF and spatial resolutions amount to 325 ps (FWHM) and 25 mm (FWHM), respectively.
+This result is comparable to the one obtained from the linear fitting method requiring higher number of predefined thresholds than two.

+In summary, the cost of the electronics for a J-PET scanner device depends on the number of voltage thresholds levels needed in the reconstruction of the time and spatial resolution.
+In this contribution, we have studied two methods and compared them with respect to the obtained resolution.
+We found that the Mahalanobis method needs less levels than the linear fitting method in obtaining the same resolution.
+In a next step, we will apply the Mahalanobis method for all 192 scintillators which build up the J-PET full frame detector positioned along a cylindrical geometry in 3 layers [4].
+The front and rear view of the J-PET full frame prototype are shown in Fig. 17(a) and (b), respectively.